siomarapantarotto/software-development-risk-management/README.md

 - **Risk assessment**

-    // TODO: defines ways of communication and consultation
+  Risk assessment is the process of identifying potential hazards and analyzing what might happen if they occur.

 - **Risk treatment**